pragyan-das/Automated-Information-Extraction-from-Image/README.md

 # Automated-Information-Extraction-from-Image
 This code automatically extracts the information from an image with the help of a configuration file.
+It uses tesseract OCR to first read the image and then performs few operations to search for required information.

 How to run the code: